 Your cost of getting a divorce can also rise if you have complex financial issues.
 Some retirement accounts require the creation of a Qualified Domestic Relations Order to divide those retirement accounts without creating a taxable consequence.

-Determining the value of a business owned by a spouse may also require a financial expert to evaluate the financial statements of a business to determine the value of that business.
+Determining the value of a business owned by a spouse may also require a financial expert to evaluate the financial statements of a company to determine the value of that business.

 These experts can charge anywhere between a few thousand dollars to divide retirement accounts to as much as $15,000.00 to conduct a business appraisal.

-What Happens to the Kids When a Divorce is Filed
+What Happens to the Kids in a Divorce

 Both parents have parental rights to their children.
 These rights include the right to the care, custody, and control of their children.
-Neither parent’s rights to direct the care, custody and control of their children are superior to the other parent when a divorce is filed.
+Neither parent’s rights to direct the care, custody and control of their children are superior to the other parent when you file for divorce.

-This means both parents continue to have the same rights to their children.
-This isn’t a very helpful answer if the parents disagree regarding the schedule the children will spend with each parent.
+Both parents continue to have the same rights to their children.
+It is not very helpful to know both parents have equal rights if the parents disagree regarding the schedule the children will spend with each parent.

-Sometimes, parents will reach interim agreements regarding a parenting time schedule that will be in place until a court can schedule a temporary orders hearing.
-The court will then issue its own child custody orders that will remain in effect until the case is settled or final child custody orders can be entered.
+Sometimes, parents will reach interim agreements regarding a parenting schedule that will be in place until a court can schedule a temporary orders hearing.
+The court will issue child custody orders that remain in effect until the case settles or the court enters final child custody orders.